 The main estimates are prepared in the fall by the Treasury Board of Canada Secretariat in conjunction with federal organizations through an analysis of the funding levels needed to maintain existing programs and services for each organization, and they incorporate adjustments to reflect increases or decreases to program funding levels approved by the Treasury Board.
-40 This process is called the Annual Reference Level Update.
-41
+This process is called the Annual Reference Level Update.
+The process is called the Annual Reference Level Update.

-The main estimates do not present the entirety of planned federal spending for the coming fiscal year, since subsequent spending announcements, such as those included in the budget, or spending needs identified during the year will be included in supplementary estimates.
+The main estimates do not present the entirety of planned federal spending for the coming fiscal year since subsequent spending announcements, such as those included in the budget, or spending needs identified during the year will be included in supplementary estimates.

-It should be noted that the government's overall spending projections outlined in the budget and the main estimates are not readily comparable; this is due, in part, to the fact that they are prepared using different accounting methods.42
+It should be noted that the government's overall spending projections outlined in the budget and the main estimates are not readily comparable; this is due, in part, to the fact that they are prepared using different accounting methods.48